- Education and Science»

 Eventually, the three separate predator animals merged into one, the dragon, through a process called "clumping."
 Scientists who study the brain and leaning have observed that humans have a tendency to "clump" (group) things together for easier recall.

-First, mammals and dinosaurs did not co-exist.
-Dinosaurs were extinct before mammals came into existence so early mammals and dinosaurs never crossed paths.
+First, primates and dinosaurs did not co-exist.
+Dinosaurs were extinct before primates came into existence so early primates and dinosaurs never crossed paths.

 Second, the dragon myths are much older than the discovery of dinosaur fossils.
 Early humans would not have encountered dinosaur fossils which are buried deep in the earth's strata.
-Further, even if they had come upon dinosaur bones, since a fossil is seldom intact and since it is only bones without any clue to its outer appearance, they would not have been able to see a dragon as it is depicted in myth.
+Further, even if they had come upon dinosaur bones, since a fossil is seldom intact and since it is only bones without any clue to the outer appearance of the animal, they would not have been able to see a dragon as it is depicted in myth.

-The Komodo Dragon, a large lizard, is still extant, but it is not the source of dragons.
-It is found in only one place in the world (a few Indonesian Iislands) and dragons are worldwide.
+The Komodo Dragon, a large lizard, is still extant, but it is not the source of dragon myths.
+It is found in only one place in the world (a few Indonesian Islands) and dragons are worldwide.
 It lacks many of he features of the dragon.
-And most importantly, it was named after the dragon, a pre-existing concept, and is not the source of the dragon myth.
+And most importantly, it was named after the dragon, a preexisting concept, and thus could not be the source of the myth.

-Any animal that just barely managed to escape this terrifying encounter would forever associate these features with the dragon.
+Any animal that just managed to escape this terrifying encounter would forever associate these features with danger.
 Even if the predator was not seen, these other clues would signal the instinct for flight.

 A Thai Dragon